tstillwell/appengine_multiblog/README.md

 in your browser

-And you should see the FrontPage in the browser.
+And you should see the FrontPage.

 From here, make any changes you want to the code and you can preview them in your browser until you are satisfied.

 The initial console message when you start the local development server also shows

 `Starting admin server at...`

 That is the local development server admin panel where you can view the contents of the datastore and more.

+If you run into errors or the page does not load, check the console first to see if there is a stack trace or other error message being logged there.

 ## Extending the Code
 The application uses the webapp2 framework.
 It creates WSGI application instances that map URLs to Request Handlers.